 II.A.3.
 Qualifications of the program director:

 II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; (Core)

-II.A.3.a).(1) This must include post-residency experience in pediatric radiology, including an ACGME-accredited fellowship program.
+II.A.3.a).(1) This must include post-residency experience in nuclear radiology, including fellowship education.
 (Core)